 An employee who believes there is a basis for a grievance shall first discuss the matter with the building principal within ten (10) working days of the cause of, or receipt of written notification of, or when the employee knew or reasonably should have known of such grievance, either alone or accompanied by the Association representative.
 Other employees who are not assigned to work regularly under a building principal shall discuss the matter with their immediate supervisor.
-Following such informal discussion, the parties shall draft and sign a joint memorandum specifying the date of the discussion, the issue and the disposition.
 Because the parties believe in resolving disputes at the earliest possible level, the employee and building principal are encouraged to take a reasonable period of time to discuss their differences and explore potential resolution.
-Following such informal discussion, the parties may draft and sign a joint memorandum specifying the date of the discuss their differences and explore potential resolution.
-Following such informal discussion, the parties may draft and sign a joint memorandum specifying the date of the discuss their differences and explore potential resolution.
-Following such informal discussion, the parties may draft and sign a joint memorandum specifying the date of the discuss their differences and explore potential resolution.
-Following such informal discussion, the parties may draft and sign a joint memorandum specifying the date of the discussion, the issue and the disposition.